 From that time on I’ve observed the very same mechanism many times: when we’re too focused on individual tasks and on how to best carry them out, we lose sight of the whole and, in consequence, our objective is not attained.
 When we forget that the aim is to get closer to each other, we start quarreling about individual tasks, about leaving too late, or about dirty dishes.

 Many people write down lists of tasks that they have to do before Christmas.
 Although I do recommend this approach, it isn’t enough by itself!
 Lists will bring order to your actions.
 You will see how work progresses.
 And they will make it easier to divide tasks among your family.
 Lists will give you a sense of control and security.

-But the problem is that having a good Christmas does not consist in doing everything that there is to be done.
+But the problem is that having a good Christmas does not consist of doing everything that there is to be done.
 You can do everything according to plan and still have the worst Christmas of your life.
 That’s why when we do a task, we must be aware of WHY we are doing it.

 What can you do?

 Just try to answer a simple question: What for you are the three most important things associated with the coming Christmas?
 How will you be able to tell whether this Christmas has been successful?

 Make a shortlist, and place it where you keep your list of tasks.
 In this way, any delays or problems with doing certain tasks will not be so damaging overall.
 One simple change in thinking will help you relax, just like it did for me once on an Austrian highway, and change an hour of frustration into a joint sing-song.

 How should you apply this in your family?